BloomTech-Labs/best-places-to-live-be/README.md

 ## Documentation

-See [Frontend Documentation](🚫link to your frontend readme here) for details on the fronend of our project.
+See [Frontend Documentation](https://github.com/labs15-best-places/front-end) for details on the frontend application of our project.
-🚫 Add DS iOS and/or Andriod links here if applicable.
+See [iOS Documentation](https://github.com/labs15-best-places/ios) for details on the mobile iOS application of our project.